20 French Conjunctions to Make Your Sentences Flow Effortlessly

 Ou (or) is another common French conjunction that allows a speaker to provide two options of equal importance.

-7. Ou bien — Or else/Otherwise
+7. Ou bien — Or else / otherwise

-However, in practical use, I’ve found that it more often means something closer to “or otherwise,” as in the example above.
+This one can be tricky to master: In most resources you’ll find the translation for ou bien as “or else,” however in practical use, I’ve found that it more often means something closer to “or otherwise” (as in the example below).

 8. Puis — Then

-Puis (then) is nearly synonymous with ensuite (then) though there is an important difference.
+Puis (then) is nearly synonymous with ensuite (then), though there is an important difference!

 Puis is strictly used as a conjunction to join two sentences together and can never be placed at the end of a phrase.